top of page

 From our first home base in the medieval city of Angers, we follow the Loire River eastward—through vineyard landscapes shaped by centuries of cultivation and wartime defiance—toward our second base in Amboise, a riverside town once straddling the demarcation line between Occupied and so-called Free France.
 Along the way, we trace the region’s connected stories of wine, culture, and conflict, watching the arc of the French Resistance unfold against the Loire’s stoic châteaux and timeless villages.

-But this is no ordinary seminar…
+And by the way, this is no ordinary seminar…

 🔎 Operation Vintner: Your Role in the Resistance